younata/coz-e/src/build_log/chapter_4.md

 - 2022-08-29 - Epoxied (with 5 minute epoxy) [the hardpoints to the lower forward landing gear bulkhead](https://twitter.com/younata/status/1564448840979447808).
 (The aft landing gear bulkhead's hardpoints still need a little bit of material trimmed from them).
 - 2022-08-30 - Cut fiberglass for both fore and aft sides of the lower forward landing gear bulkhead.
 - 2022-08-31 - Glassed one side of the lower forward landing gear bulkhead.
+- 2022-09-01 - Glassed lower side of the horizontal stiffeners on the instrument panel.
+Also pulled off fiberglass from failed layup of the lower forward landing gear bulkhead.